jawebada/headless2static/README.md

 ## Synopsis

-`headless2static` renders collections of REST resources to static files using a [Liquid](https://shopify.github.io/liquid/) template.
+`headless2static` is a simple command line pogram which renders collections of REST resources to static files using a [Liquid](https://shopify.github.io/liquid/) template.

 ## Introduction